AbdulRehmanNazar/BookLibrary/README.md

-Kotlin MultiPlatform application for Android, IOS with latest Tech stack using Clean Architecture, Koin for DI, MVVM framework, SQLDelight for Local storage, Coil for image downloading etc
+Kotlin MultiPlatform application for Android, IOS with latest Tech stack using Clean Architecture, Koin for DI, MVVM framework, SQLDelight for Local storage, Kamel for image downloading etc